open-telemetry/opentelemetry-dotnet-contrib/CONTRIBUTING.md

 SDK](https://www.nuget.org/packages/OpenTelemetry) or the [OpenTelemetry API](https://www.nuget.org/packages/OpenTelemetry.Api) Include the necessary package in your project.
 You can choose the version that you want to depend on.
-Usually it is a good idea to use the latest stable version.
-Example:
+Usually, it is a good idea to use the latest stable version.
+For example:

 ```xml
 <ItemGroup>